cvs-health/blockeval/README.md

 ## Installation

-The latest version can be installed from PyPI:
+The latest version from PyPI can be installed using the following command:
 ```
 pip install blockeval
 ```

 ## Test

-In a jupyter notebook, check if you can import the package functions:
+To check the installation, open a Jupyter Notebook and try importing the package functions:
 ```
 from blockeval.analysis import *
 from blockeval.utils import campaign_simulation
 ```

+## Quick Start

+Please follow this [notebook](https://github.aetna.com/1636171/blockeval/blob/main/examples/quickstart.ipynb) for a quick introduction to the package.

-## Example
+## Medium Blog Post

-This example [notebook](https://github.aetna.com/1636171/blockeval/blob/main/examples/tech_blog.ipynb) shows how to run a segment analysis on an uplift campaign and how to solve the Simpson's paradox.
+We wrote a Medium blog [post](https://medium.com/cvs-health-tech-blog/analyzing-randomized-block-design-and-uplift-campaigns-with-python-9a9dc5c8b064) with a [notebook](https://github.aetna.com/1636171/blockeval/blob/main/examples/medium_post.ipynb) to give a comprehensive review of *blockeval*.